Second generation principal investigator of the Italian cohorts

 Alessandro Menotti (1934) was an Italian pioneer in cardiovascular disease epidemiology and served as principal investigator of the Italian component of the Seven Countries Study.

 Menotti received his MD from the University of Rome in 1958, was trained in cardiology at Turin, in pathology at Rome and in epidemiology and medical statistics at the London School of Hygiene.
 He obtained his doctorate in health statistics from the University of Rome in 1971.

-In the early 1960s he became interested in the study of chronic disease in populations following a two year experience as internist at the Government Hospital in Tripoli, Lybia.
-In 1962 he was recruited by Ancel Keys’s medical collaborator in Rome, Vittorio Puddu, became research associate at the Laboratory of Physiological Hygiene in Minnesota and supervised field surveys.
+In the early 1960s, he became interested in the study of chronic disease in populations following a two-year experience as an internist at the Government Hospital in Tripoli, Lybia.
+In 1962 he was recruited by Ancel Keys’ medical collaborator in Rome, Vittorio Puddu, became a research associate at the Laboratory of Physiological Hygiene in Minnesota and supervised field surveys.